Arafatmollik1/Arafatmollik1/README.md

  Hi there 👋

-- 🔭 I’m currently working on Being a full-stack developer
+- 🔭 I am fullstack dev with 3.5 years of experience
-- 🌱 I’m currently learning MERN stack
+- 🌱 Currently focusing on building apps with React and Laravel
-- 👯 I’m looking to collaborate on serverless web application
+- 👯 I’m looking to collaborate on Deno2 projects
 - 📫 How to reach me: arafathossain923@gmail.com
 - ⚡ Fun fact: I'm a filmmaker
 ## 🚀 Languages and Tools: